-Living in the Presence of God: How to Walk With Him
+Living in the Presence of God: 3 Ways to Increase Your Awareness

 Most mornings, I sit beside our dining room window as first light ascends from behind the eastern tree line.
 I sit here to get my bearings at the start of each new day.
 I also sit here because this practice is teaching me about living in the presence of God.